loe/journal/_posts/2009-3-1-whistler.md

 <p>Pop!
 <a href="http://gallery.andrewloe.com/Snowboarding/2009-02-12/"><img src="http://gallery.andrewloe.com/Snowboarding/2009-02-12/P2120024/823285463_yX5Nr-L.jpg" height="480" width="640" alt="Pop" /></a></p>

 Day 3: The prettiest day of the trip.
 Everyone was able to experience the new <a href="http://www.peak2peakgondola.com/">Peak 2 Peak Gondola</a> during the ideal weather.
 John and I checked out the excellent parks on Blackcomb, including the pipe and the kiddie rail garden.
-We had an tasty chili with Fritos for dinner before heading out to the Village for some aprés ski drinks and music.
+We had an tasty chili with Fritos for dinner before heading out to the Village for some apres ski drinks and music.

 <p>The Village:
 <a href="http://gallery.andrewloe.com/Snowboarding/2009-02-13/"><img src="http://gallery.andrewloe.com/Snowboarding/2009-02-13/P2130129/823287407_5SMsV-L.jpg" height="480" width="640" alt="The Town" /></a></p>